 In the long term, modern child restraints and boosters in Australia typically have an expiration date — usually ten years after manufacture.
 While this isn’t enforced by law, it’s recommended you replace seats after they expire due to the risk of failure increasing as the materials in the seat degrade over time.
 Like cars, child car seat technology continues to improve, so a newer seat is likely to offer safety improvements in its construction and design.

 If you or a loved one has been involved in a motor vehicle accident, our expert compensation claim experts can help.
 We offer a free, no-obligation consultation to discuss your legal rights and entitlements, including through your superannuation.

-If you’d like to tell us your story, get in touch today.
+If you’d like to tell us your story, contact us online.

 Written by Shine Lawyers.
 Last modified: December 21, 2020.